sjullieb/JS-galactic-age-calculator/README.md

   * in Venus years.
 (A Venus year is .62 Earth years.)
   * in Mars years.
 (A Mars year is 1.88 Earth years.)
   * in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)
-* The program returns additional life expectancy based on the user's input.
+* The program returns additional life expectancy based on the user's gender, lifestyle and current health.
 * If the user has already surpassed the average life expectancy, the program returns the number of years they have lived past the life expectancy.

 ## Setup/Installation Requirements

-Requirements Software:
+* Download and install Node.js

-Node Package Manager
+* Clone this repository: $ git clone repo name

-Clone this repository: $ git clone repo name
+* Change into the work directory: $ cd galactic-age-calculator
-Change into the work directory: $ cd galactic-age-calculator
+* Run the command $ npm install

-## Known Bugs
+* Run the command $ npm run build

-_No known bugs_
+* Run the command $ npm run start

 ## Support and contact details